MicroEJ/docs/Tutorials/gettingstarted/Step01.rst

        }
    .. note::

-     MicroUI have to be started before any UI operations
+     MicroUI has to be started before any UI operations

 #.
 To run your code on the simulator, left click on the Project Go To